simct/test/review-μ-Transfer_experiment.md

 ### RMS Norm gain(vector & scalar) & Embedding normalization
 RMSNorm is a normalization method that uses the root mean square instead of the mean and standard deviation.
 To obtain the output after normalization, a trainable gain and bias are used.
 The gain can be implemented in two forms: a vector gain and a scalar multiplier.
-Similar to projection bias, the use of a trainable gain does not guarantee performance improvement.
+Similar to projection bias, the use of a trainable gain does not guarantee performance improvement.<br/>
-The results showed that transfer does not occur in any case, and performance degradation is observed in the models with the largest width.
+The results showed that transfer does not occur in any case, and performance degradation is observed in the models with the largest width.<br/>
 On the other hand, using normalized embedding with RMSNorm without a trainable gain did not improve performance, but it was observed that the learning rate transfer was successful.